 Gold is often considered a foundation asset within any long term savings or investment portfolio.
 For centuries, particularly during times of financial stress and the resulting 'flight to quality', investors have sought to protect their capital in assets that offer safer stores of value.
 A potent wealth preserver, gold’s stability remains as compelling as ever for today’s investor.

 As one of the few financial assets that do not rely on an issuer's promise to pay, gold offers refuge from widespread default risk.
-It offers investors insurance against extreme movements in the value of other asset classes.
+It can offer investors a way to manage the risk of extreme movements in the value of other asset classes.

 A number of compelling reasons underpin the widespread renewal of interest in gold as an asset class:

 Most investment portfolios primarily hold traditional financial assets such as stocks and bonds.
 Diversifying your portfolio can offer added protection against fluctuations in the value of any single asset or group of assets.
 Risk factors that may affect the gold price are quite different in nature from those that affect other assets.
-Statistically, portfolios containing gold are generally more robust and less volatile than those that do not.
+Portfolios containing gold are generally considered to be more robust and less volatile than those that do not.

 Gold is significantly less volatile than most commodities and many equity indices.
 It tends to behave more like a currency.
-Assets with low volatility will help to reduce overall risk in your portfolio, adding a beneficial effect on expected returns.
-Gold also helps to manage risk more effectively by protecting against infrequent or unlikely but consequential negative events, often referred to as “tail risks”.
+Assets with low volatility may help to reduce overall risk in your portfolio, and may add a beneficial effect on expected returns.
+Gold can also help to manage risk more effectively as it can protect against infrequent or unlikely but consequential negative events, often referred to as “tail risks”.